stackbit-projects/nelzon-a-18607/content/pages/thank-you.md

 title: Thank You
 sections:
   - type: hero_section
-    title: Thank You!
-    subtitle: >-
+    title: Trabajando en ello
-      Thank you for testing this theme!
+    subtitle: Thank you for testing this theme!
     actions:
       - label: Back to homepage
         url: /